 The cover picture is chosen by the Editor shortly before an issue is to be published.
-Part of the additional cost of color printing must be paid for by the author.
-Details will be provided upon selection of the cover picture.
+The authors are typically asked for a monetary contribution in return for highlighting their work on the cover, and details will be provided upon selection of the cover picture.
 For your reference, Energy Technology′s previously published covers can be viewed in the Cover Gallery.

 5. Guidelines for the Preparation of Final Revised Versions of Manuscripts

-Please help us save much unnecessary work with the electronic version of the text by ensuring that your manuscript fulfills the following criteria:
+Please help us process your work as quickly as possible by ensuring that your manuscript fulfills the following criteria:

-- Graphics should not be embedded within the text.
+Graphics should not be embedded within the text.
 Please store each chemical formula, figure, and scheme in a separate file.
 Although various graphics programs and formats can be used by the editorial staff and the typesetter, they are not equally suitable.
-In order to ensure trouble-free reproduction of the electronic graphics files, it is important to refer to the information given in the Guidelines for the Preparation of Graphical Material on our homepage (http://www.entechnol.de).
-The only exception here is Supporting Information, where the graphics must be present as imports in the file and not as separate files.
+In order to ensure trouble-free reproduction of the electronic graphics files, it is important to refer to the information given in the Visual guidelines for the preparation of graphs to prepare your manuscript.
+The only exception here is Supporting Information, where the graphics must be present as within the document itself and not as separate files.
 Videos are an exception to this and can be included separately.

-- The text should be typed as running text going from left to right.
+The text should be typed as running text going from left to right.
 Carriage returns are used only at the end of a paragraph, title, heading, and similar features.
 Formula numbers, as well as the year of publication in the reference section, should be in boldface or doubly underlined.
 Exceptions are headings like "Table 1." or "Figure 1."
-The symbols for 1 (one) and l ("ell"), 0 (zero) and O ("oh") should be distinct.
+The symbols for 1 (one) and l ("ell"), 0 (zero), and O ("oh") should be distinct.

-The corresponding author will receive page proofs (called galley proofs), usually as low resolution compressed pdf files.
+The submitting author will receive page proofs (called galley proofs), usually as low resolution compressed pdf files.
 They should be returned to the Editorial Office within three days with any corrections to be implemented prior to publication.
 The article will be published online in Early View as soon as possible, once it is in final form.
 The submitting author will receive a complimentary print-limited pdf of the published article once it is incorporated into the journal issue.